-Licensed movers typically have an insurance policy that protects you and your belongings when moving to a new home or business.
+Licensed movers typically have an insurance policy protecting you and your belongings when moving to a new home or business.

-If your moving company is unlicensed, it isn’t regulated or monitored by local, state, or federal authorities.
-Should the workers decided to steal your belongings or take your money without providing services, your options to recover those losses may be limited.
+Local, state, or federal authorities aren’t regulated or monitored if your moving company is unlicensed.
+So should the workers decide to steal your belongings or take your money without providing services, your options to recover those losses may be limited.

-Even back in 1978, The New York Times noted that unlicensed movers could undercut insured companies by up to $25 per hour.
-It may be cheaper to hire someone who isn’t licensed or bonded, but it is also a risky gamble.
+In 1978, The New York Times noted that unlicensed movers could undercut insured companies by up to $25 per hour.
+So it may be cheaper to hire someone who isn’t licensed or bonded, but it is also a risky gamble.